For the last couple of days I have been

 4. Pre-heat oven as high as it will go.
 Usually 500 degrees, but NOT broil.

-5. Stick the roast in a dutch oven preferably on a small rack that will lift it off the bottom.
+5. Stick the roast in a pan — a large roasting pan or sturdy cookie sheet will do.
+Use a rack that will lift it off the bottom.
 Bone side down (fat side up).
 Get a meat thermometer and stick it in the middle of the roast.

 6. Cook the roast UNCOVERED in the oven for 5-6 minutes per pound and then shut the oven off.